Fernando Mateo

-Fernando Mateo is a Dominican-American businessman, activist, and politician who ran unsuccessfully for mayor of New York City in the 2021 mayoral election.
+Fernando Mateo (born 1957 or 1958) is a Dominican-American businessman, activist, and politician who ran unsuccessfully for mayor of New York City in the 2021 mayoral election.

 Early life and career

 Mateo was born in 1957 or 1958 in the Dominican Republic, the youngest in a family of ten children, and grew up on the Lower East Side of Manhattan.
 His father, Kristobal, worked as a taxi driver and later opened a bodega, while his mother, Carmen, was a stay-at-home mom.
 He attended Seward Park High School, but dropped out at the age of 15.
 Three years later, in 1976, he started a carpeting business which eventually grew into a multi-million dollar contracting firm.

 Community and political activism

 In 1989, Mateo founded the Mateo Institute of Training, which worked to train non-violent, first-time offenders at Rikers Island in vocational trades such as plumbing and carpetlaying.
 For these efforts, he received a Points of Light award from President George H. W. Bush in 1991.

 In 1993, amid a wave of gun violence sweeping New York City, Mateo started Toys for Guns, a program by which residents could voluntarily turn in guns to the NYPD in return for gift certificates to local toy stores.
 By the time the program was shut down in 1995, it had removed an estimated 3,000 firearms from the city's streets.